BastiPaeltz/codedict/README.md

   For every 'vocabulary' codedict defines *5 values*:

   * The actual (programming) **language** - e.g. 'python'

   * The **problem** - What do you want to do? - 'adding element to a list' for instance

   * The **solution** - How do you accomplish that? - 'list.append(element)' for instance

-  * The **comment** - A place for further notes - You can note here where you have found that command, link to online documentation or remind yourself with 'VERY PERFORMANT!' .
+  * The **comment** - A place for further notes - You can note here where you have found that command, link to online documentation or remind yourself with 'VERY PERFORMANT!' or whatever.

   * And the **code** - Here is where you write your code examples (Note: this is only a suggestion, you can do whatever you want here.)
 Code is automatically brought up in your favorite editor so you can edit and view it where it is most comfortable.

   Our little 'add to list' is only the smallest and least beneficial thing you can do with codedict to make your life easier.
 See TODO for different samples.